wymerkd/order-pizza/README.md

 # _Order Pizza_

-#### _A web application that a used to create a custom pizza order and generates a price based on the user's selections, 11/8/2019_
+#### _A web application that is used to create a custom pizza order and generates a price based on the user's selections, 11/8/2019_

 #### By _**Kyle Wymer**_